PPE for Painters and Paint Applications

 As a painter, you expose yourself to harmful chemicals and toxic fumes every time you take on a new painting project.
 Short or long-term exposure to commercial or industrial-grade paint can cause health problems such as skin irritation and eye irritation, or other more serious medical issues such as respiratory damage.

 How do you protect yourself from these job-related risks when you’re on the job site?
 The answer is disposable paint suits.
-The appropriate painters suit protects you from contact with paint far better than regular clothing.
+The appropriate disposable painters’ coveralls will prevent the absorption of paint far better than regular clothing.

 Disposable Painters Suits from International Enviroguard